CiaranOMara/Contributing/CONTRIBUTING.md

 There may be package-specific requirements or guidelines for contributors with some of BioJulia's packages.
 Most of the time there will not be, the maintainers will let you know.

+It may also be that the reviewers or package maintainers will want to you to make changes to your pull request before they will merge it.
+Take the time to understand why any such request has been made.
+Feedback you receive should be constructive and considerate (also see [here](#etiquette-and-conduct)).

 ### Submitting a package to BioJulia